cameldjoulako/camelapp/README.md

 # CamelApp

-An PHP OOP Blog Application that permit to add an article and apply all concep of OOP using PHP programmin language.
+An PHP OOP Blog Application that permit to Manage articles and apply all concept of OOP using PHP programming language.